generalui/sales-showcase/README.md

 ## Deployment

-:construction: WIP, based on [this documentation](https://docs.expo.dev/build/setup/)
+:construction: WIP, based on documentation for [building](https://docs.expo.dev/build/setup/) and [internal distribution](https://docs.expo.dev/build/internal-distribution/)

+:computer: It looks like we need a paid Apple Developer account to continue down this path